 Where: Torrisdale Bay on the northern coast of Scotland around NC690624.

-Notes: Watson (1926:47) suggested that the name Naver/Nabhar could be explained as due to fog banks, because of PIE *nebh- ‘cloud’, which had descendants in many language families: Sanskrit nabhas, Greek νεφέλη, Latin nebula, German Nebel, Welsh niwl, etc. However, it is far more likely to have originally referred to topography, because of the very similar situation at Naurum.
+Notes: Watson (1926:47) suggested that the name Naver/Nabhar could be explained as due to fog banks, because of PIE *nebh- ‘cloud’, which had descendants in many language families: Sanskrit nabhas, Greek νεφέλη, Latin nebula, German Nebel, Welsh niwl, etc. Delamarre (2017) related it to navel, from the root that led to Greek ομφαλος and Latin umbilicus, perceived symbolically as the root of creation.
+However, it is more likely to have originally referred to topography, notably because of the similar situation at Naurum.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.
 Last edited 26 October 2022.
 To main Menu